Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 Implementations MAY choose to instead implement the `ARKG-Derive-Seed` and `KEM-Encaps` functions as nondeterministic procedures omitting their respective `ikm` parameters and sampling random entropy internally;
-this choice does not affect interoperability.
+this choice does not affect interoperability between the functions `ARKG-Derive-Seed`, `ARKG-Derive-Public-Key` and `ARKG-Derive-Private-Key`.

 The following subsections define the abstract instance parameters used to construct the three ARKG functions, followed by the definitions of the three ARKG functions.